-Our estimated initial annual distribution to our stockholders represents 101.2% of our estimated pro forma cash available for distribution for the twelve months ending March 24, 2006.
+Our estimated initial annual distribution to our stockholders represents 103.6% of our estimated cash available for distribution for the twelve months ending March 24, 2006.
 We will be unable to pay this estimated initial annual distribution to our stockholders out of cash available for distribution as calculated under "Dividend Policy and Distributions" in the event that we do not complete the acquisition of the Capital Hotel Investment Portfolio and the Vail Marriott Mountain Resort & Spa within our anticipated timeframe or at all.
-If sufficient cash is not available for distributions from working capital, borrow to provide funds for distributions or reduce the amount of distributions.
+If sufficient cash is not available for distribution from our operations, we may have to fund distributions from working capital, borrow to provide funds for distributions or reduce the amount of distributions.
 Our use of debt to fund distributions will decrease the cash available for distributions to our stockholders.
 Our current loan agreements restrict, and the loan agreements we intend to enter into in connection with the acquisitions of the Marriott Los Angeles Airport and Renaissance Worthington hotels will restrict, our ability to borrow to fund distributions.